andreaspe76/Portfolio-_Project_1/README.md

 - Information for the text in the Beginning card was taken from Wikipedia's Pollutri article.
 - Design ideas for the site were taken by both the "Love running" and "Boardwalk games projects"
 - The icons in  the navbar and footer were taken from [Font Awesome](https://fontawesome.com/)
-- The colors used in the site were taken from a photo using [Image color picker](https://imagecolorpicker.com/)
+- The colors used in the site were taken from a photo using [Image color picker](https://imagecolorpicker.com/) and then customized a little for better contrast.
 - Bootstrap 5.3.3 was extensively used, as it offers a fast and easy way to implement various parts of the site, with aesthetically appealing results.
 - For the README file I used as a template mainly the example provided by Code institute.